SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Frond and Pinnatifid, Gray Green, No Change, Evergreen.
+Leaves Frond and Pinnatifid, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Yellow.
 Flowers in Spring or Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Brown Drupe, Large (1.50 - 3.00 inches), fruiting in Fall Edible and Wildlife use it.